 Visit any mission control room, and you’ll see the same thing—video monitors and keyboards everywhere.
 Sure, you can expect your crew to lean over and reach across their desk to grasp the controls, but this leads to muscle strain and fatigue.
 Instead, choose a furniture design that combats this fatigue-inducing motion.

 Instead of reaching, install desks that manually tilt toward the operator.
-Each member of your team can adjust the desk to fit their needs.
+As a result, each member of your team can adjust the desk to fit their needs.
 Adjustable desks make it possible to reach instruments without becoming a contortionist.
 Operators will develop a faster response time and be able to make quick, accurate decisions.

 Let the Control Room Experts Design Your Office Furniture

 Yes, you can purchase desks, consoles, and chairs from any office store.
 But, unless you work with a company that understands the specific needs of a mission control center, you’ll end up with subpar furniture.
-You’ll find yourself dealing with an uncomfortable and tired crew every day.
+And, you’ll find yourself dealing with an uncomfortable and tired crew every day.

 Here at Fountainhead Control Rooms, we specialize in designing state-of-the-art command centers.
 We’ll work with you to help you create custom office furniture that will exceed your expectations.
-Contact us if you’re ready to fight office fatigue with innovative control room furniture.
+So, contact us if you’re ready to fight office fatigue with innovative control room furniture.